shimphillip/weather-me/README.md

 ## Gotchas

 Be patient!
-These lambdas take a long time to wake up from hibernation.
-May take few seconds for CRUD operations
+These firebase lambdas functions unfortunately take a long time to wake up from hibernation if they haven't been used for a long time.
+I am talking 5-10 seconds and maybe up to 20 seconds 💩.
+I haven't implemented spinners or alerts to notify the loading state yet.
+So I would at least wait 10 seconds when making CRUD operations.

 ## Extra Todos